 It also works the other way around: if you make serious technical mistakes on your site, they can cost you.
 You wouldn’t be the first to block search engines entirely from crawling your site by accidentally adding a trailing slash in the wrong place in your robots.txt file.

-But it’s a misconception you should focus on technical details of a website just to please search engines.
-A website should work well – be fast, clear and easy to use – for your users in the first place.
+But it’s a misconception you should focus on the technical details of a website just to please search engines.
+A website should work well – be fast, clear, and easy to use – for your users in the first place.
 Fortunately, creating a strong technical foundation often coincides with a better experience for both users and search engines.